gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 ## Getting Started

 ### Create A Free Agility Account
-It only takes a minute to create an Agility CMS account, and it's free forever.
-[Sign up here](https://account.agilitycms.com/sign-up?product=agility-free).
+Create an Agility CMS account with the Free Plan (this plan is free forever).
+[Sign up to Agility CMS](https://account.agilitycms.com/sign-up?product=agility-free).

 Once your account is created, we'll need to grab your GUID and API Keys.